muditm006/Minesweeper/README.md

 - **Optimized Flood-Fill Algorithm**
   A refined `revealTiles` method ensures adjacent tiles are properly uncovered when an empty tile is clicked, avoiding infinite recursion.

+- **Save and Load Game State**
+  Utilizes Java's File I/O library to save the current state of the game board to a file and load it back later.
+This allows players to pause and resume their games seamlessly.

+## Technical Challenges

+One of the largest challenges was designing the flood-fill algorithm for revealing adjacent squares.
+Initially, the `revealTiles` method caused every safe space on the board to be uncovered due to a missing base case in the recursion logic.
+After debugging and adding a condition to terminate recursion for already revealed tiles, the function worked as expected.

+Additionally, implementing file I/O required careful serialization of the game board state to ensure all relevant data (e.g., mine locations, revealed tiles, flags) could be accurately saved and restored.

 ## File Descriptions

 - **Game.java**